arviz-devs/preliz/docs/examples/gallery/log_normal.md

 ---

-import matplotlib.pyplot as plt import arviz as az from preliz import LogNormal az.style.use('arviz-doc') mus = [0., 0., 0.]
+import matplotlib.pyplot as plt from preliz import style, LogNormal style.use('preliz-doc') mus = [0., 0., 0.]
 sigmas = [0.25, 0.5, 1.]
 for mu, sigma in zip(mus, sigmas):